Foetus6907/el-springboot-restapi-mongo-1/README.md

 Spring Boot rest API application with MongoDB.

 # Configuration
-In the application.properties file change the mongoDB URI link with your mongoDB Atlas SRV Sonnnection String.
+In the application.properties file change the mongoDB URI link with your mongoDB Atlas SRV Connnection String.
 Change the database cluster name to something else if you want.

 ### Or